aiibe/aiibe/README.md

 # Hi there, I am Souk 👋

-A front-end developer based in Strasbourg, who developed Javascript and React apps. </br>
+Based in Lyon, I developed Javascript and React apps. </br>
 In 2021, I began to switch to TypeScript.
-Most of my projects are built out of curiosity.

 https://souksyp.com